aykanfonseca/SOC-Parser/README.md

 2. Eliminate timing code.
 3. Eliminate partitioning code and insert page number directly into the function.
 4. Load data into database for retreival.
+5. Account for multiple teachers, sections, emails, and more.
+6. Fine-tune data to create a class object with metrics for a particular class.
+  a.
+How many discussions are avaiable.